sideshowbarker/gh-prreview/README.md

 - ⚠️  Detects conflicts with local changes
 - 🤖 AI-powered suggestion application (adapts to code changes)
 - ✔️  Mark review threads as resolved after applying suggestions
+- 💬 Reply to review comment threads without leaving the terminal

 ## How it works